-The sector plan provides for up to 2,186 new high-rise housing units.
-Based on student generation rates for this area of the county, it is estimated that these new housing units would result in approximately 370 elementary school students, 148 middle school students and 199 high school students.
+The sector plan provides for up to 2,186 new housing units.
+Based on 1) the zoning proposed in this public hearing draft and 2) the current rate of student generation for this area of the county, it is estimated that these new housing units would result in approximately 372 elementary school students, 150 middle school students and 200 high school students.
 Build-out of the sector plan requires redevelopment of many properties and is estimated to take 20 to 30 years.
-Some properties identified for more housing units may not redevelop at all during the life of the Plan.
+Some properties identified for more housing units may not redevelop at all during the life of the plan.